-Many dogs display behavior changes after giving birth, and these changes can range from mild to extreme.
+Many mother dogs display behavioral changes after giving birth, and these can range from mild to extreme.
 Depending on the cause, uncharacteristic dog behavior after having puppies rarely lasts more than a few weeks before a new mom begins acting more like herself again.
 The trick is understanding how to deal with the changes and care for your pet in the meantime.

-According to information published at Vetinfo, aggressive behavior is usually the result of a female's instinct to protect her pups.
+Aggressive behavior after giving birth is usually the result of a female's instinct to protect her pups.
 The behavior you might see can range from showing her teeth and growling to outright biting.
-This behavior usually appears within hours of giving birth as the new mother focuses on caring for her litter.
-She's tired, her hormones are fluctuating, and she may still feel some discomfort after the birth, so displaying a little aggression is fairly natural even though it's unpleasant.
+This behavior usually appears within hours of giving birth, as the new mother focuses on caring for her litter.
+She's tired, her hormones are fluctuating, and she may still feel some discomfort after the birth, so displaying a little aggression is fairly natural, even though it's unpleasant.

 To keep aggression to a minimum:

 - Try not to handle the new pups more than necessary.
 Let your dog do her job with as little interference as possible for the first week.

 - Keep other people away from her whelping area, especially people she doesn't know.
 It's difficult to resist showing off the puppies, but there will be plenty of time for that later when they are about 6 to 8 weeks old (after they are vaccinated).